-was developed for the staff of UNHCR, NGOs, other UN organizations and governments working with UNHCR in the discharge of its protection mandate.
+- 67. The basic and essential UNHCR training tool is the computer-based course, UNHCR and International Protection: A Protection Induction Programme which was launched on 1 June 2006.
+It was developed for the staff of UNHCR, NGOs, other UN organizations and governments working with UNHCR in the discharge of its protection mandate.
 It is obligatory for UNHCR staff, including those on Temporary Assignment, UNVs, JPOs, consultants, interns, and staff of other organizations working with UNHCR under various deployment schemes.
 It is available in Arabic, English, French, Russian, Serbian and Spanish.
-Each of its seven chapters is complemented by "Further Reading" which makes copious references to ExCom Conclusions.

-76. The centre pieces of UNHCR's training programmes are its Core Learning Programmes, one of which is its Protection Learning Programme.
+Each of its seven chapters is complemented by "Further Reading" which makes copious references to ExCom Conclusions. - 68.
+The centre pieces of UNHCR's training programmes are its Core Learning Programmes, one of which is its Protection Learning Programme.
 In addition, UNHCR has a range of self-study programmes dedicated especially to protection learning.
 Among these, one may point to the following: